robincwillis/SC-Journal/wp-content/plugins/featured-image-column/readme.txt

 == Upgrade Notice ==

+= 0.3 =
+Code cleanup, compatibility updates for WordPress 4.8, quick edit no longer collapses the columns and the settings actually toggle post_types on/off!

 = 0.2.2 =

-* Happy holidays!
+Happy holidays!
 If you like the updates please consider donating.
 PayPal: austin@thefrosty.com.
 WP 4.1 and post type settings.

 = 0.2.1 =

-* Happy holidays!
+Happy holidays!
 If you like the updates please consider donating.
 PayPal: austin@thefrosty.com.
 WP 3.8 and PHP 5.3+ compat.

 = 0.1.9 =

-* Happy 311 day!
+Happy 311 day!
 Finally fixed duplicate image output.
 Yay for cache array().

 = 0.1.7 =

-* Working on fixed repeating images.
+Working on fixed repeating images.

 = 0.1.6 =

-* Cleaned up code thanks to Chris @ iThemes.
+Cleaned up code thanks to Chris @ iThemes.
 All errors should be suppressed and clear.

 = 0.1.2 =

-* Code cleanup, attempt at fixing a fatal error when no posts exist (still in progress).
+Code cleanup, attempt at fixing a fatal error when no posts exist (still in progress).

 = 0.1.1 =

-* Adds support for public $post_type's that support 'post-thumbnails'.
+Adds support for public $post_type's that support 'post-thumbnails'.